import-js/eslint-plugin-import/docs/rules/import-order.md

 // 2. "external" modules
 import _ from 'lodash';
 import chalk from 'chalk';
+// 3. "internal" modules
+// (if you have configured your path or webpack to handle your internal paths differently) import foo from 'src/foo';
-// 3. modules from a "parent" directory import foo from '../foo';
+// 4. modules from a "parent" directory import foo from '../foo';
 import qux from '../../foo/qux';
-// 4. "sibling" modules from the same or a sibling's directory import bar from './bar';
+// 5. "sibling" modules from the same or a sibling's directory import bar from './bar';
 import baz from './bar/baz';
-// 5. "index" of the current directory import main from './';
+// 6. "index" of the current directory import main from './';
 ```